salsiy/bohobot/content/posts/tech-logs/part-5-automating-dependency-updates-renovate.md

+---
 title: "Part 5: Automating Dependency Updates with Renovate"
 date: 2025-12-20
 series_order: 5
 series: ["Production-Grade Terraform Patterns"]
 tags: ["terraform", "terragrunt", "renovate", "automation", "devops"]
+draft: true
 ---

-This is the final part of our series on [Production-Grade Terraform Patterns](/series/production-grade-terraform-patterns/).
-We have split our repositories, enforced versioning, automated releases, and set up our consumption model.
+This is Part 5 of my series on [Production-Grade Terraform Patterns](/series/production-grade-terraform-patterns/).
+I have split my repositories, enforced versioning, automated releases, and set up my consumption model.

 In a traditional setup, upgrading infrastructure is painful.
 A developer releases `v1.1.0`, sends a Slack message, and... silence.
 Three months later, Prod is still on `v0.9.0`.

-To build a true platform, upgrades should be **pushed to the consumer**, not pulled.
+To build a robust infrastructure, upgrades should be **pushed to the consumer**, not pulled.

-We achieve this with **Renovate Bot**.
+I achieve this with **Renovate Bot**.

 ## The Workflow